Health Information Management (Part-time studies)School of Health Sciences Diploma

 You could work as a health information management practitioner, coordinator or analyst with health regions as well as public and private health agencies-hospitals to cancer clinics and government agencies.
 Your unique skill set can also open doors to jobs with police forces, educational institutions, law offices, insurance companies and pharmaceutical firms.

-Health Information Management is a nationally accredited two-year diploma program offered at Saskatchewan Polytechnic Regina Campus and through distance education.
+Health Information Management is a nationally accredited two-year diploma program offered at our Regina campus and through distance Flexible Learning.
 Learn from experienced instructors as you build knowledge and leadership skills in:

 - data collection, coding and quality;